Dental Implants in Hamilton

 Brands and components we use

-We work primarily with Straumann and Neodent implants.
-Both have decades of long-term outcome data, well-established prosthetic libraries, and components your future dentist anywhere in Canada will be able to source if a screw loosens or a crown needs replacement ten years from now.
-That matters more than people think.
-Boutique or no-name implant systems can cost less up front but leave you stranded if the manufacturer disappears.
+We work with Dentsply Sirona Astra Tech dental implants.
+The Astra Tech system has decades of long-term outcome data, a well-established prosthetic library, and components a future dentist anywhere in Canada will be able to source if a screw ever loosens or a crown needs replacement ten years from now.
+Choosing a major, well-supported system matters more than people think; boutique or no-name implant systems can cost less up front but leave you stranded if the manufacturer disappears.

 For the connection between implant and crown we use titanium or zirconia abutments depending on the aesthetic zone, and we cement or screw-retain the crown depending on the case.
 Screw-retained is easier to repair later if the porcelain ever fractures.